GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

 Note that the ``WSGIDaemonProcess`` directive and corresponding features are not available on Windows.

+For the conceptual model behind daemon mode, the patterns for choosing process and thread counts, and the interaction with ``WSGIProcessGroup`` and ``WSGIApplicationGroup``, see :doc:`../user-guides/daemon-mode`.

 .. _ApacheHTTPDUser: http://httpd.apache.org/docs/2.4/mod/mod_unixd.html#user
 .. _ApacheHTTPDGroup: http://httpd.apache.org/docs/2.4/mod/mod_unixd.html#group
 .. _Timeout: http://httpd.apache.org/docs/2.4/mod/core.html#timeout